 Choosing the Best Camping Fire Pits for Sale

-When it comes to buying the best fire pit camping product, it’s different for everyone as it really depends on what exactly you want to use it for and a range of other factors that are unique to you.
-So that you buy the perfect portable fire pit for you, it’s recommended you consider the following factors.
+When it comes to buying the best fire pit camping product, it’s different for everyone as it depends on what exactly you want to use it for and a range of other unique factors.
+So that you buy the best portable fire pit Australia has, which is perfect for you, it’s recommended to consider the following.

 When it comes to portable fire pits, there is a range of fuel sources, including wood, charcoal, gas and ethanol.
 Now we at Queensland Camping think nothing beats a traditional wood campfire, so all the portable fire pits in this guide use wood (or charcoal) as their fuel source.
 However, below we’ve discussed the pros and cons of each fuel source in case you have something different in mind.

-Wood is one of the most popular fuel sources for lighting a portable fire pit – or any type of fire pit for that matter.
-Wood provides a lovely ambience, with a strong heat, a beautiful crackle sound and those gorgeous darting amber flames.
-A fire pit that uses wood is also reasonably cost effective compared to other fuel sources.
+Wood is one of the most popular fuel sources for lighting a camp fire pit – or any fire pit for that matter.
+Wood provides a lovely ambience, with strong heat, a beautiful crackle sound and those gorgeous darting amber flames.
+A camping firepit that uses wood is also reasonably cost effective compared to other fuel sources.

 The downside to a wood fuel campfire is they are harder to start and snuff out – although I think many campers would agree that that’s half the appeal.

 Generally speaking, charcoal is a safer fuel source than wood as they don’t tend to get the same sparks and burning debris flying like wood can.
-So when it’s windy, charcoal is certainly a better option.
-In addition, charcoal is easier to get going than wood and to keep going.
-Charcoal also tends to be less smokey than wood fires which is good for those sitting around the fire as well as for cooking food.
+So when it’s windy, charcoal is certainly a better option for a folding camping fire pit.
+In addition, charcoal is easier to get going than wood and keep going.
+Charcoal also tends to be less smokey than wood fires which is good for those sitting around the fire and cooking food.

 On the downside, charcoal has a lower heat content than wood – with wood being able to burn for hours.
-Also charcoal is much dirtier to deal with, leaving black powdery substance everywhere that comes in contact with it.
+Also, charcoal is much dirtier to deal with, leaving a black powdery substance everywhere that comes in contact with it.

 One of the main reasons one might choose a gas campfire is it’s much easier to set up and put out than a wood fire pit.
-However, gas tends to cost more to run than a wood fire pit, and it’s just something else you need to cart with you while camping.
+However, gas tends to cost more to run than a wood fire pit, plus you need to cart a heavy gas bottle with you.

-Also, gas doesn’t seem to create the same amount of heat as a wood fire does, and they are not ideal for cooking on.
+Also, gas doesn’t seem to create the same amount of heat as a wood fire, and they are not ideal for cooking.
 They can also be dangerous if not used correctly.

-The downside to ethanol fuel is that it is costlier than wood or gas, plus it doesn’t create a high among of heat, so not ideal for camp cook ups.
+The downside to ethanol fuel is that it is costlier than wood or gas, plus it doesn’t create a high amount of heat, so not ideal for camp cook ups.

 Portability: Size / Weight

-Probably one of the biggest factors to consider is how portable the fire pit is.
+One of the biggest factors to consider is how portable the fire pit is.
 If you have a big camp set up, you probably don’t have much room for anything else.
-Or, if you are a basic camper, you probably don’t want to haul anything else too bulky.
+Or, if you are a basic camper, you probably don’t want to haul a folding firepit that’s too bulky.

 The good news with portable folding fire pits for camping is they are quite lightweight and compact.
 Generally, they come in a case or carry bag which you can easily carry down to your campsite.

-Just keep in mind that the smaller the fire pit, then the smaller the fire.
+Keep in mind that the smaller the folding firepit for camping, the smaller the fire.
 So if you usually camp with a large group of people, you probably won’t want to go too small.
 Plus, if you plan to do a bit of cooking over your campfire, you’ll also need to consider the size for this.

-Portable fire pits are made from various materials such as aluminium, cast iron, stainless steel or copper.
-They all have their pros and cons, with some being better at conducting heat, while others are more cost effective.
+The best fire pits Australia has, are made from various materials such as aluminium, cast iron, stainless steel or copper.
+They all have their pros and cons, with some being better at conducting heat while others are more cost effective.

-Cast Iron: Cast Iron is incredibly durable and an excellent heat conductor.
-It’s a heavy material that makes it sturdy and won’t fall over, although being heavy means it’s not the best for a portable campfire.
+Cast Iron: Cast Iron camp fire pits are incredibly durable and an excellent heat conductor.
+It’s a heavy material that makes it sturdy and won’t fall over, although heavy means it’s not the best for a portable camp fire.
 Cast iron firepits also tend to be more expensive than others.

-Stainless Steel: Stainless steel is a very popular material for portable fire pits.
-Fire pits made with stainless steel are top quality, reasonably lightweight and one of the most cost effective materials.
+Stainless Steel: Stainless steel is a popular material for portable fire pits.
+The folding fire pits Australia sells made with stainless steel are top quality, reasonably lightweight and one of the most cost effective materials.

-Aluminium: Aluminium is a strong yet lightweight material that is resistant to rust.
-Firepits made with aluminium look fantastic yet do tend to be a little pricey than others.
+Aluminium: Aluminium is a strong yet lightweight material resistant to rust.
+A portable firepit made with aluminium looks fantastic but tends to be a little more pricey than others.

 Copper: The advantage of copper is it doesn’t rust or corrode like other metals, making it perfect for outdoor use.
 Copper is also a great conductor of heat.
 The biggest downside of copper is it rather expensive compared to other materials.